 While millennials have heavily influenced how workplace cultures are evolving, expectations will continue to shift as new generations enter the workforce.
 Modern workplace culture recognizes that employee expectations are always evolving and understands the value of consistently listening and responding to changing needs.
 Organizations that proactively seek employee input and ideas are best equipped to flow with market changes and solve challenges in a way that keeps employees engaged and feeling valued.
 Modern workplace culture is always changing to meet market demands.

 Modern workplace culture is no longer a nice-to-have for organizations.
 It impacts business metrics and affects an organization’s ability to attract talent.
 Expectations will continue to evolve and those who haven’t activated modern workplace culture will be left behind.

 New, more diverse generations will enter the workforce with new expectations, and technology will continue to evolve.
 Organizations should regularly evaluate their workplace culture to measure how it’s stacking up to the demands of the market.

 About Ayme Zemke, SVP, Client Services

-Ayme has the gift of understanding – the ability to see people’s needs and make meaningful connections that build trust.
+Ayme Zemke leads Beehive Client Service.
+She has nearly twenty four years of strategic communication experience at Twin Cities PR agencies.
+Ayme has led many client organizations through culture transformations with an employee-focused strategy that empowers growth from the inside out.
+She has the unique gift of seeing and understanding people’s needs and making meaningful connections that build trust.
 But that’s just part of what makes her a master of client service.
-Her clients and teams quickly learn that her insights get to the heart of what really matters to move businesses forward with purpose.
+Ayme’s clients and teams quickly learn that her insights get to the heart of what really matters to move businesses forward with purpose.